rajdeepbaru/525a1/cs609-autumn2024_25-/lab04-OpenFlow/README.md

 ### 01-initial-setup
 -->

+#   Preparing the environment

+##  Preparing the environment
+    1. Clone the GitHub repository: https://github.com/rajdeepbaru/525a1.git
+    2. Change your present working directory to lab04-OpenFlow/, as shown in the picture.

 We shall install Anaconda here.
 To start with, we shall install __curl__ and required packages.
 Then we shall downloadAnaconda, followed by the installation.
 Run the following script in your terminal to install the required packages:

     script03-ubuntu-install-stage02-anaconda-pre-install.sh